shahidsiddiqui786/NetBeansProjects/README.md

 # NetBeansProjects
-** These are the small projects done in netbean ide
-In my school Time.
+## These are the small projects done in netbean ide in my school Time.